ehassett/dotfiles/README.md

 # Installation

 To install everything listed below, clone this repo and run `script/bootstrap`.

+> [!NOTE]
-_On Ubuntu, only a very minimal set of configuration takes place!_
+> On Ubuntu, only a very minimal set of configuration takes place.

 ## Packages/Plugins